Activities

 What is the best way to prepare for the MCAT?

-Is it ever okay to take required health careers courses in the summer at Brown or elsewhere?
+Is it ever OK to take required health careers courses in the summer, winter, abroad or online at Brown or elsewhere?

 Where else can I get advice about pre-med or other health careers?

-Dean Marjorie Thompson oversees Biology undergraduate programs and academic advising.
-Her office provides full service academic counseling and assists all undergraduate student in the biological sciences and related areas.
-Her office and web site also have essential information about research opportunities at Brown and elsewhere.
-Dean Thompson is knowledgeable about pre-med and other health careers requirements and challenges.
+- Dean Katherine Smith currently oversees Biology undergraduate programs and academic advising.
+Her office provides full service academic counseling and assists all undergraduate students in the biological sciences and related areas.
+Her office and website also have essential information about research opportunities at Brown and elsewhere.
+Dean Smith is knowledgeable about pre-med and other health careers requirements and challenges.
 Her office is located in 124 Arnold Lab, 97 Waterman Street.